satansdeer/satansdeer.github.com/_posts/2018-03-04-gradient-coin-tutorial.markdown

 ## Setting Up Truffle Suite

-So to build our Gradient Token we'll use Zeppelin's ERC721 template and add one additional function to generate random gradient bacground upon token creation.
+So to build our Gradient Token we'll use Zeppelin's ERC721 template and add one additional function to generate random gradient background upon token creation.

-Create new project and initialize truffle there:
+Create a new project and initialize truffle there:

 ```sh
 yarn add global truffle